 However, many health professionals think their patients are intelligent, smarter, and brave enough.
 Therefore, the patients are keen to take the challenge and considering it as an alarm in preventing diabetes.

 Perfect normal blood-glucose levels noted among most young, healthy persons (non-diabetic adults) are:

 If your blood glucose levels are more than the above-said range, then you are at increased risk towards diabetes.
 Thus, they require taking necessary steps to prevent diabetes; otherwise, diabetes may develop within the next few years or decades.

 You are not only risked towards diabetes; additionally, even undiagnosed as diabetes for years, your body develops diabetes complications, read on to know why.

 Nerve damage begins even during impaired glucose tolerance:

-Inflammation markers and metabolic characteristics of subjects with one-hour plasma glucose levels, Diabetes Care November 16, 2009, doi: 10.2337/dc09-134.
+Inflammation markers and metabolic characteristics of subjects with one-hour plasma glucose levels, Diabetes Care November 16, 2009, DOI: 10.2337/dc09-134.
 1-hour OGTT result over 155 mg/dl (or 8.6 mmol/L) links with markers for cardiovascular disease.
 "Normal" glucose tolerance as defined by doctors and researchers means a 2-hour blood sugar reading of under 140 mg/dl on an oral glucose tolerance test.
 Thus, it is essential to keep one-hour blood sugar reading after meals under 140 mg/dl.
-The reliance of doctors on two-hour glucose-tolerance test results allows people to live for years with blood sugars high enough to promote complications long before they are diagnosed even pre-diabetes.
+Doctors relying on the two-hour glucose tolerance test leads to high blood sugar, high enough to promote diabetes complication for years, even before the prediabetes diagnosis.